-Leaders from under-represented ethnic, racial and disability communities working in Catholic institutions (parishes, schools, and social service agencies, etc.) may be eligible for limited financial assistance.
+Leaders from under-represented ethnic, racial, and disability communities working in Catholic institutions (parishes, schools, and social service agencies, etc.) may be eligible for limited financial assistance.
 We also encourage participation from rural and mission dioceses.
-DOI may award scholarships to diocesan groups that will work together to advance Catholic Social Ministry.
-Awardees do not have to be Catholic; however, they must work with a Catholic entity.
+Awardees do not have to be Catholic; however, they must work or serve with a Catholic entity.

 When reviewing applications for financial assistance, priority is given to new applicants who 1) demonstrate leadership; 2) currently work with a national CSMG collaborating organization or diocesan social action office; or 3) meet the diversity criteria of this initiative and live in a USCCB designated home mission diocese.